Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Stray charge compensation and waveform diagnosis

 We first quantify the effect of directly using sequences based on the modelling by performing qubit rotations after transport.
-We prepare the ion in Zone 1, then transport it to Zone 2 where we drive carrier Rabi oscillations using the \SI{729}{\nm} integrated beam.
+We prepare the ion in Zone 1, then transport it to Zone 2 in \SI{200}{\micro\second} where we drive carrier Rabi oscillations using the \SI{729}{\nm} integrated beam.
 The ion is then brought back to Zone 1 for detection by running the same waveform in reverse.
-We measure the average motional excitation $\bar n$ from the decay of the Rabi oscillation signal --- the fitting procedure is described in \aref{appendix:nbar_carrier}).
-In initial experiments without compensating for the presence of the windows we obtained $\bar n \sim \SI{50}{\quanta}$, which significantly reduces the quality of even relatively short carrier oscillations required for gates.
+We measure the average motional excitation from the decay of the Rabi oscillation signal, with a model accounting for coherent and incoherent excitation --- the fitting procedure is described in \aref{appendix:nbar_carrier}.
+In initial experiments without compensating for the presence of the windows, we quantify the total excitation delivered by the transport as a coherent component with average Fock number $|\alpha|^2 \sim \SI{58}{\quanta}$, and an incoherent component of $\bar n \sim \SI{25}{\quanta}$, which significantly reduces the quality of even relatively short carrier oscillations required for gates.
+We relate this amount of excitation to strong variations in the trap frequency that the ion might be subject to during uncompensated transport.
+On one hand, the ion can experience increased heating rate if the trap frequency decreases for an appreciable fraction of the waveform time \cite{Brownutt2015_heating_review}.
+For reference, we report a measured heating rate of between 2 and \SI{3}{\quanta\per\milli\second} for the axial motional mode at a frequency of \SI{1.9}{\mega\hertz}, and we highlight that separate measurements of the heating rates with the ion directly above the windows were not observably different from those measured in other regions of the trap axis, where no windows are present.
+On the other hand, an increased trap frequency could lead to crossing between the axial and one of the hot radial modes, resulting in an excitation transfer \cite{Lancellotti2016_crossing}.
+In either case, a compensation strategy that stabilizes the value of the trap frequency is beneficial to improve transport.

+The trap model assumes the window surfaces to be grounded electrodes, neglecting the effect of the underlying dielectric.
+To mitigate the effect of the model discrepancy in the region of the windows, we characterized it and built a heuristic model that describes it with additional potentials associated to the windows --- whether arising due to approximations in our trap model or from charge build-up due to laser light --- allowing compensation in the waveform design.
+In the improved model, we replace the grounded windows with fictitious electrodes, with the same shape as the cutouts, loaded with a set of effective ``coupler voltages'' $\mathcal V = \{V_j\}$.
+Here, the index $j$ labels the four windows present in each zone in our trap geometry.